basho-labs/the-basho-community/Meetup strategy.md

 A **Show and Tell** is where the host gives a brief introduction [5 minutes] and then passes the stage to 2 or more speakers who go into how they're building their application.

 A **Tier 1** event is somewhere we have a booth and want to get a little something extra in our community efforts.
 These can be causal get-togethers or more formal briefings on product.
 We can also make an effort to attend or start a Meetup to overlap with events if we feel confident we can capture part of the audience's attention.
+This works well when done annually around a given event.

 #### Timelines
 To host one of these events smoothly, you should schedule a Meetup **3 weeks ahead of time**.